 Autodiscrimination describes the functionality of a bar code reader to recognize the bar code symbology being scanned thus allowing a reader to read several different symbologies consecutively.
 Most scanners come with this functionality and also allow you to program them to read only certain symbologies (this prevents someone from scanning the wrong bar code when multiple bar codes are present).

 Although this type of application can prove to be very useful and essentially works right "out of the box", you will find that by taking advantage of the programmable features of some devices you can take this functionality much further.
 This is where it gets a little confusing as the programming and functionality is a little different based upon the hardware and software you purchase.
-Some keyboard-wedge scanners have built in programming functionality, while others are programmed on a separate wedge decoder, and there is also PC software that can perform tasks related to the data input from a scanner.
+Some scanners have built in programming functionality, and there is also PC software that can perform tasks related to the data input from a scanner.
 The good news is that you don't need to be a programmer to use this functionality.
 If you have ever worked with macros you'll easily understand this type of programming.
 What most of these programs allow you to do is to parse data from a bar code (allowing you to put several pieces of data in the same bar code such as item number and quantity, or customer number and shipping method) and also add keystrokes not included in the bar code such as tabs to move between fields, default data, function keys or enter keystrokes to complete transactions.